Vyral/jeff-riber/_posts/2024-10-04-how-to-protect-your-home-from-termites.md

 {% include excerpt.html %}

 Are termites threatening your home?
-Understanding termite bonds and warranties is crucial for adequate protection.
+Understanding termite repair and treatment is crucial for adequate protection.
 I recently discussed this with BJ Johnson of [Inside & Out Property Inspectors](https://insideandoutpropertyinspectors.com/) to clarify common misconceptions.

 Here’s what transpired in our talk:

-**Types of termite warranties.** Two primary types of termite warranties are *repair bonds* and *retreat warranties*.
-A *repair bond* covers any damage caused by subterranean termites, offering repairs to affected areas.
-On the other hand, a *retreat* *warranty* focuses on ongoing treatments to prevent termite infestations, utilizing bait stations and liquid treatments.
+**Types of termite warranties.** Two primary types of termite warranties are *repair* and *treatment* .
+Repair covers any damage caused by subterranean termites, offering repairs to affected areas.
+On the other hand, a *t*reatment focuses on ongoing treatments to prevent termite infestations, utilizing bait stations and liquid treatments.

 **The cost of these warranties varies.** *Retreat-only warranties* start at $495 and cover ground treatments to protect your home. *Repair warranties*, including liquid perimeter treatments and bait stations, range from $6 to $9 per linear foot.
 These options ensure comprehensive protection tailored to your home’s needs.